Shehanka/a-container/README.md

-# a-container
+# a container
-A Container test
+A Container for Platformer CICD test

 ### Build Docker image
 ```